 Step 1: Install Feedzy and activate your license

-Once you have both plugins installed and activated, head to Settings → General and scroll down to the Feedzy RSS Feeds Premium license box to activate your Feedzy Pro version (you can find your license key in your Themeisle account).
+Once you have both plugins installed and activated, head to Feedzy → Dashboard, open the License tab, and enter your license key (you can find it in your Themeisle account).

 Step 2: Enter your RSS feed source(s)